ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 * Students not from the Engineering department should not be allowed to book rooms
 * Have a terms and conditions page, highlighting the current policies of the rooms
 * Have wellbeing information
+* There should be a grid or table to display availability of rooms on specific days
+* Administrators should be able to book rooms for students
+* Once a room has been booked at a time, it cannot be booked by other students unless it is cancelled

 ### Non-Functional Requirements
 * The time from loading the initial log in page completing a room booking should be very quick (1 minute max)